ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Receive Message Properties {#recv-meta}

-Each Message Context may contain metadata from protocols in the Protocol Stack;
+Each Message Context could contain metadata from protocols in the Protocol Stack;
 which metadata is available is Protocol Stack dependent.
 These are exposed through additional read-only Message Properties that can be queried from the MessageContext object (see {{msg-ctx}}) passed by the receive event.
 The following metadata values are supported: